OsmanBil/Ethermancer/README.md

 # Ethermancer - Crypto Trading BotEthermancer
+This project is a learning project only and is not intended for public use

 Overview:
 Ethermancer is a state-of-the-art crypto trading bot designed to provide users with a seamless trading experience.
 The project consists of three main parts: